Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

 Since the transformation is unitary, it suffices to show the commutation relations, the positivity and the transcendental relations for a specific reduced expression of $w_0$.
 In particular, by choosing a ``good" reduced expression for $w_0$, the above properties follow immediately.

-On the other hand, by choosing the expression for $w_0$ in a particular way, we have \begin{Thm} The positive representations for type $D_n,n\geq 4$ and $E_6, E_7, E_8$ are constructed explicitly.
-In particular the principal series representation for the \emph{classical} $U(\g_\R)$ in terms of finite difference operators can be read off from the expressions. \end{Thm} We have written down the explicit general expression for $D_n$ in Theorem \ref{ThmDn}, while we simply state the numerical results for type $E_n$ in Theorem \ref{NumTerms}, where the explicit expressions can be found in the appendix of \cite{Ip3}.
+On the other hand, by choosing the expression for $w_0$ in a particular way, we have the folloing theorem. \begin{Thm} The positive representations for type $D_n$, $n\geq 4$ and $E_6$, $E_7$, $E_8$ are constructed explicitly.
+In particular, the minimal principal series representations for the \emph{classical} $\cU(\g_\R)$ in terms of finite difference operators can be read off from the expressions. \end{Thm} The general expression for type $D_n$ is given in Theorem \ref{ThmDn}, while the explicit expressions in type $E_n$ can be found in the Appendix (reproduced from \cite{Ip3}).